 The actual distance displays in a text field.

-Enter a new value, use the enter key on your keyboard to close the text field and apply the change so that the wall will move the specified distance.
+Enter a new value and tap the enter key on your keyboard to close the text field and apply the change so that the wall will move the specified distance.

 Numbers entered with an apostrophe denote feet and the numbers entered with quotes denote inches.
 If neither apostrophes nor quotes are included, the entered value defaults to inches.